Nidhi0152/CST8913/Lab6/Lab6.md

 #### **II.
 Shop Service**
 - Manages the user interface for browsing and adding books to the cart.
 - Handles promotions, categories, and shopping experience.
-- **Database**: Uses Cosmos DB for storing user cart data and preferences.
+- Database: Uses Cosmos DB for storing user cart data and preferences.

 #### **III.
 Inventory Service**
 - Manages the available stock of books.